wp-plugins/collapsing-category-list/readme.txt

 = 0.0.7 =
 * Change the id for class on 'a' tag
-* Add the posibility change images of collase and expand
+* Add the possibility change images of collase and expand
+* Add the option of remove parent link
+* Add the option for hide categories
+* Add the option for remove the link in some categories

 = 0.0.6.1 =
 * Minor changes